 Emma is concerned with ensuring that all the available financial resources are allocated when, where and how they are needed, in line with the regulations and SÍN's thinking.
 She can be contacted with any questions relating to grants or other payments and any administration of these.

 Luca keeps SÍN's online communication channels alive and takes an active role in planning the communication strategy for productions, collaborations and other programs.
-In addition to her primary role, she is involved in the day-to-day life of SÍN, in short-, medium- and long-term planning and in the development of a more sustainable operating and cooperation model.
-Her other jobs alongside SÍN are all interconnected, developing each other, most of them focusing on online and offline communication.
-In addition, she feels comfortable in project management, logistics and program planning, and has several years of experience in these fields.
-For example she has been coordinating the international performers of Theater and Dance Tent at Sziget Festival, commissioned also by SÍN for 5 summers.
+In addition to her primary role, she is involved in the day-to-day life of SÍN, in short-, medium- and long-term planning, international projects and in the development of a more sustainable operating and cooperation model.
+She feels comfortable in project management, logistics and program planning, and has several years of experience in these fields.
+For example she has been coordinating the international performers of Theatre and Dance Tent at Sziget Festival, commissioned also by SÍN for 6 summers.

 Margit takes care of the production and distribution of the SÍN projects.
 As production manager her primary aim is to provide a safe background for the artistic work.
 Thinking together with the artists, being part of the collaborations and the continuous development both on individual and organizational levels are the guiding principles in her work.